GoogleCloudPlatform/professional-services/tools/gcs-bucket-mover/README.md

 Logging will happen in both the console and in Stackdriver for target project, in the Global log.

 ## Basic Usage

+The tool can be run either by installing from source and running `/bin/bucket_mover` or just downloading the PEX file from `/package/gcs-bucket-mover.pex` and installing PEX [https://github.com/pantsbuild/pex].

 ```
 usage: bucket_mover [-h] [--config CONFIG]